indiepopart/spring-cloud-gateway/README.md

 # Tutorial: Spring Cloud Gateway OAuth2 Patterns

-This repository contains all the code for testing a Spring Cloud Gateway, and different OAuth2 patterns with Okta as authorization server.
+This repository contains all the code for testing a Spring Cloud Gateway, and OAuth2 patterns code flow, token relay and client credentials grant, with Okta as authorization server.

 **Prerequisites:**